prisma/tiberius/README.md

 A native TDS (MSSQL) 7.3 driver for Rust

-**NOTE**: Supporting async/await and revising the API is currently ongoing in this repo.
-Basics are now working and the crate is soon going to be in a stage ready for testing.
-Please test and file issues if we miss a feature you need or if you find bugs.
-[Ticket to follow](https://github.com/prisma/tiberius/issues/12) for what is still left to be done.
+[Ticket to follow](https://github.com/prisma/tiberius/issues/12) for what is still left to be done to get 0.4.0 published.

 We also have our [Discord server](https://discord.gg/jxC2vH) for dev chat.